-The invitation to come to NSCAD University as the Bill and Isabel Pope Artist in Residence came at the right time for Nam Nguyen.
+The invitation to come to NSCAD University as the William and Isabel Pope Artist’s Residency in Painting came at the right time for Nam Nguyen.

 The Berlin-based artist was in the midst of a dramatic change in his artistic practice: reducing the scale of his work; mixing his own pigments; and letting go of representational image-making entirely.

-Plus, it was a chance to return to NSCAD where he did his MFA
+Plus, it was a chance to return to NSCAD where he did his MFA, graduating in 2008.

 “It is so exciting to be back,” says Nam, in his studio in the Fountain Campus.
 “As an artist, you get so deep into things that the opportunity to simplify and deepen your craft is so appreciated.”